ciste/ciste/readme.md

 Template will generally use many different keys from the view to build the page, but will primarily read from the :body key

-## Triggers and the Action channel

-Actions allow triggers to be added that will be run in a different thread.
-Triggers allow callbacks to be performed in response to an Action.

-In addition to Triggers, an event is emitted to a lamina channel.
-Workers can monitor this channel to perform other actions.

-Note: The trigger system is set to be changed soon.
-In the future, triggers will be run as part of a Worker set to read from the action channel.
-Use at your own risk.

 ## Workers

 Workers are functions that are identified by a keyword name.
 Workers